brianthuynh10/bth-project/README.md

 The model achieved a R-Squared value of 0.73 on the testing data, meaning it explains 73% of the variance in the calorie count.
 While this indicates a moderate fit, there is room for improvement.
 I belive that this model isn't the best it could be becauase there could be more variables that could influence the amount of calories in a recipe such as carbohydrates, sodium, and saturated fat.
 Another possible column we could investigate is the tags column which has tags like 'low-calorie' which could influence the prediction my model makes.
 Ovearll, with the little features in the linear regression model, it does an okay job.
 A possible idea for the final model is trying polynomial regression to see if there is realtationship between the features and calories that I overlooked.

 ## Final Model:
+For my final model, I incorporated additional features that I believe enhance the predictive accuracy: tags, high_protein, protein (grams), carbohydrates (PDV), and total fat (grams).
+Below is my rationale for selecting these features and the transformations applied:

+`tags`:
+This text-based column contains descriptive tags for each recipe, including terms like "healthy" or "low," which likely correlate with caloric values.
+To utilize this, I created a lambda function to detect these keywords and categorized the recipes into two groups (True/False).
+I then applied One-Hot Encoding to convert these groups into numerical values, similar to the treatment of high_protein.

+`high_protein`:
+This feature has been integral throughout the project.
+A prior permutation test revealed that high-protein recipes tend to have higher average total fat, making it a logical choice to include.
+As with tags, One-Hot Encoding was used.

+`protein (grams)`:
+A scatter plot analysis demonstrated a clear positive relationship between protein content and caloric values, indicating its predictive importance.
+However, the histogram of this column showed right-skewed data.
+To address this, I applied a quantile transformation to normalize the distribution and improve model performance.

+`carbohydrates (PDV)`:
+Carbohydrates are strongly linked to caloric content, making this column a valuable feature.
+I standardized this column using a Standard Scaler to ensure compatibility with polynomial regression, which performs well with scaled data.

+`total fat (grams)`:
+Fat is a major contributor to calorie content, making this feature a clear inclusion.
+As the distribution was similarly skewed, I applied a quantile transformation for normalization, consistent with the approach for protein (grams).

+For the final model, I used LinearRegression as the prediction algorithm and performed hyperparameter tuning with GridSearchCV.
+I tested polynomial degrees (1–10) and assessed whether to include an intercept term.
+The optimal configuration was a degree-7 polynomial including the intercept term.
+The final model achieved an R-squared value of 0.98, a significant improvement over the baseline model.
+This indicates that the model explains 98% of the variance in the calorie data, demonstrating excellent predictive accuracy.

 ## Fairness Analysis:
 To evaluate the fairness of my model, I investigated potential bias in predictions based on recipe submission dates.
 Recipes were split into two groups: Older (submitted in 2013 or earlier) and Newer (submitted in 2014 or later), with 2013 as the cutoff since it is the median submission year.
 I assessed fairness using the Root Mean Squared Error (RMSE) as the metric, where lower RMSE indicates better model performance.
-For example, an RMSE of 200 implies that predictions, on average, deviate by 200 calories from the actual values.
+For example, an RMSE of 200 implies that predictions, on average, deviate by 200 calories from the actual values

 **Null Hypothesis:** The model is fair; any difference in RMSE between the two groups is due to random chance.
 **Alternative Hypothesis:** The model is unfair; it predicts calories more accurately for newer recipes than for older recipes.
 **Test Statistic:** Difference in RMSE between the two groups.
 **Significance Level:** 0.05

 <iframe
 src='Graphs/fairness_test.html'